sathviksr2001/YouTube-Trend-Analyzer-with-Sentiment-and-Privacy-Risk-Detection/README.md

 Developed by **Sathvik S.R.**

-For any inquiries or feedback, please contact: [your.email@example.com](mailto:your.email@example.com)
+For any inquiries or feedback, please contact: [SATHVIK S.R](mailto:sathviks.r2001@gmail.com)

 ---